Improving LLM Unlearning Robustness via Random Perturbations

-\ding{193} We propose a novel perspective that decomposes the unlearning process into ``forgetting'' and ``retaining'' processes and reframes it as a \textit{backdoor attack and defense problem}.
-The ``forgetting'' corresponds to a backdoor attack: by treating the forget-set as a poisoned dataset, we formulate how the unlearning methods inadvertently learn to align forget-tokens (backdoor triggers) with the target representations (the target labels).
+\ding{193} \textbf{Conceptual framework: unlearning as a backdoor attack and defense problem.} We propose a novel perspective that decomposes the unlearning process into ``forgetting'' and ``retaining'' processes and reframes it as a \textit{backdoor attack and defense problem}. \emph{The ``forgetting'' corresponds to a backdoor attack}: by treating the forget-set as a poisoned dataset, we formulate how LLM unlearning methods inadvertently learn to align forget-tokens (backdoor triggers) with the target-representations (target labels).
 As a result, when forget-tokens appear in a retain-query, it is similar to activating the backdoor trigger, making the model misbehave.
-To counteract the vulnerability introduced by the ``forgetting'', we reinterpret the ``retaining'' as a backdoor defense and introduce \textit{Random Noise Augmentation (RNA)}, a lightweight, model and method-agnostic approach which adds small, independent Gaussian noise to each retain-query's representation during fine-tuning to reduce the model's sensitivity to forget-tokens.
+To counteract the vulnerability introduced by the ``forgetting'', we reinterpret \emph{the ``retaining'' as a backdoor defense}, forming unlearning as an adversarial process between forgetting and retaining.
+This conceptual framework provides an explanation for the brittleness of current unlearning methods and sheds light on developing robust unlearning methods.

-\ding{194} Through theoretical and empirical analysis, we show that RNA significantly improves the robustness of unlearned models while maintaining original forget and retain performances.
+\ding{194} \textbf{A lightweight, model, and method-agnostic robust unlearning approach.} We introduce \textit{Random Noise Augmentation (RNA)}, a lightweight, model- and method-agnostic approach which adds small, independent Gaussian noise to each retain-query's representation during training to reduce the model's sensitivity to forget-tokens.
+Through theoretical and empirical analysis, we show that RNA significantly improves the robustness of unlearned models while maintaining original forget and retain performances.